pie/terms/general.md

 ## A bit of legal stuff

-We are specialists in what we do, but we are human os we can't guarantee that our work will always be error-free.
+We are specialists in what we do, but we are human so we can't guarantee that our work will always be error-free.
 We can't be liable to you or any third party for damages, including lost profits, lost savings or other incidental, consequential or special damages arising out of a missed deadline, the operation of or inability to operate a web site or any other web pages, even if you have advised us of the possibilities of such damages.

 All services we provide to you are governed by these terms and conditions.
-If there is any conflict between them and any other agreement we make, then these terms and conditions will take precedence.
+Any changes to these terms must be agreed by both parties in writing.

 If we don't happen to enforce any of these terms and conditions at any time or for any period, that does not mean that they do not apply and does not in any way exonerate you or affect your liability.
 It also does not waive our right to enforce these conditions at any time afterwards.